 Fund Your Assistive Technology *

 Need help purchasing assistive technology (AT)?
 State, federal, and private sources are all here.
 Whether the AT is for you, a family member or a client, these pages can help you identify "best bets" for obtaining assistance.
-Unfortunately funds are limited and waiting lists are common.
 Below is advice to keep in mind as you begin your search.

 Is the AT medically necessary?

 If your answer is yes--or if you are unsure--start with Medically Necessary AT.
 Health insurance programs are the first sources to go to for purchasing medically necessary AT (known as "DME") and these pages will help you get results from your public and/or private insurance (including how to obtain "prior approval" and how to appeal denials).
 Other funding sources generally won't help until the applicant's public and/or private health insurance has denied the request.

 Is the AT for home, work, or school?

 If your AT is not medically necessary (and is not for telecommunications), choose Funding by Purpose.
 Sources for AT for use at home, work, or school are organized by the user's age and disability type(s).